Book Review: Embracing Contemplation: Reclaiming a Christian Spiritual Practice

 Embracing Contemplation: Reclaiming a Christian Spiritual Practice

 Embracing Contemplation: Reclaiming a Christian Spiritual Practice is an edited Christian spirituality book from IVP Academic, compiled by John H. Coe and Kyle C. Strobel.
-It explores how contemplative spirituality fits within evangelical theology and practice, arguing that contemplation is a deeply biblical, historically Protestant way of life with God rather than an exotic or suspect import.
+It explores how contemplative spirituality fits within evangelical theology and practice.
+The authors argue that contemplation is a deeply biblical, historically Protestant way of life with God, rather than an exotic or suspect import.

 Editors: John H. Coe and Kyle C. Strobel